chrisdemars/conference-proposals/subway-sandwhich-artist.md

 # The Subway Sandwich Artist
-If there is one thing that can be taken away from the world of software development is that giving a shit is a big deal.
-Too many
+If there is one thing that can be taken away from the world of software development it is that giving a shit is a big deal.
+Caring about the code you write, the solutions you come up with, or the apps you design is so huge in this industry.
+It all boils down to passion and what kind of mark you want to leave behind.
+When you leave your company or team, what do you want them to say about you?
+That you slopped together ideas and code, or actually cared enough to make on impact on the team, the user,  and product or service that was delivered?